toarch7/GM-FilePicker/README.md

 # GM-FilePicker
- Android GameMaker extension that can call OPEN_DOCUMENT Intent to allow user pick specific file (by default it's .zip archives)
+ Android GameMaker extension that can call ACTION_OPEN_DOCUMENT Intent to allow user pick specific file (by default it's .zip archives)
 I created it because of myself was lacking this kind of functionality on mobile builds.
 It's simple, but does its work.

 # About